sudhanshumantri/growloc-ci-cd-pipeline/README.md

 # GrowLoc

-This is the new version of Enalito:

-The front-end JS App, which uses React & Redux.
+The front-end JS App, which uses React, Redux, Sagas.
 The code is in the src directory.

 ## Running the App